 Category: Household goods

 Botanist is a Japanese hair and skincare brand.
-Although it’s often common to use well-known influencers when promoting hair products, Botanist actually used cosmetic researchers.
-By focusing on the effects and the scientific reviews of the product, this marketing was able to gain trust from the audience.
+Although it’s often common to use well-known influencers when promoting hair products, Botanist used cosmetic researchers.
+By focusing on the effects and the scientific reviews of the product, this marketing was able to gain the trust of the audience.

 9. Fifth